redmod-team/profit/README.md

 Current functionality covers uncertainty quantification via PCE with *chaospy* as a backend.
-Support for surrogate models via Gaussian Progress Regression is under development.
+Support for surrogate models via Gaussian Progress regression is under development.

 ## Features
 * Compute evaluation points to run simulation on for UQ (full or sparse grid)